hashicorp/nomad/website/source/guides/acl.html.markdown

 ### Node Rules

-The `node` policy controls access to the [Node API](/api/nodes.html) such as listing nodes or triggering a ndoe drain.
+The `node` policy controls access to the [Node API](/api/nodes.html) such as listing nodes or triggering a node drain.
 Node rules are specified for all nodes using the `node` key:

 ```